How to Help a Depressed Friend or Family Member

 Without meaning to, a friend or family member with depression can quickly sap your time and energy.
 Short term, this might be manageable, but over time you may feel burned out.

 Assertive communication is a way of expressing your point of view clearly and directly, whilst still being respectful.
 If you feel overwhelmed, let your friend know what you can offer them, and when.
 You might need to set specific times when you are available to talk or meet up, and make it clear that at other times you will be away from your phone.
 This might be particularly important if their needs are impacting your working day or time with other friends or family.

 This form of communication will minimize conflict between you, and ensure your relationship remains healthy and positive.

 When you are busy helping someone else, it can be easy to neglect your own needs.
 Be sure to make time for self-care, whether that is in the form of reading, exercise, a relaxing bath or unwinding with a movie.

-Women who spend a significant amount of time supporting others may benefit from attending their own face to face or online therapy sessions, too.
+Women who spend a significant amount of time supporting others may benefit from attending their own face-to-face or online therapy sessions, too.

 Depression is a common condition, and many women may find themselves wanting to help a depressed friend or family member.

 It is vital to remember that you are supporting your loved one as they nurture their own mental health, which may include them trying online therapy.
-You are not wholly responsible for healing them, and so you should seek expert advice if you are concerned.
+You are not wholly responsible for healing them, so you should seek expert advice if you are concerned.